The energy price cap will go down by £1291 from 1st July

 Half-Price Electricity every weekend

-Don’t miss out on some incredible savings with our Half-Price Weekends4, where you can enjoy half-price electricity5 every Saturday and Sunday between 11am and 4pm.
+Don’t miss out on the chance to get some incredible savings with our Half-Price Weekends4, where you can enjoy half-price electricity5 every Saturday and Sunday between 11am and 4pm.

 Unlock My ScottishPower rewards

-Simply sign up today to get your £5 energy credit6 for joining plus your quarterly reward points and you could start saving on your bills.
+Sign up today to get your £5 energy credit6 for joining plus earn quarterly reward points which could help you save on your bills.

 Future predictions: price cap changes

-Our current forecast shows that prices are expected to go down at the July 2025 price cap review, as outlined below.
+Our current forecast shows that prices are expected to go up slightly at the October 2025 price cap review, as outlined below.
 Looking for peace of mind and stable rates?
 You can lock in your prices today with our fixed price tariff.

 Apr - Jun 2025: £1,849